Arthur Artis Oldham: Biography

-Literary Career
+Literary career

 Titles included A History of Wisbech River (1933), Wisbech Bridges, Inns and Taverns of Wisbech (written in 1950), Wisbech Windmills, Windmills around Wisbech, The Inns & Taverns of Wisbech (1979) and (1993) and Windmills in and around Wisbech (1994).

 Only a History of Wisbech River, dedicated to Richard Young (MP) was published as a bound book, printed by Balding and Mansell in 1933, at which time he was living at 8 North St, Wisbech.
 In 1979 Cambridgeshire Libraries published his book on pubs, written in 1950, at £1 a copy.

 'Cambridgeshire Libraries Publications Committee has launched an experimental scheme to produce in a duplicated form, titles that had not been published yet as the market for them was too small.
 If successful, further titles were to be released.
 His research had resulted in a large collection of books and pamphlets but to date only one had been published'.

 Windmills in and around Wisbech and Windmills around Wisbech were only produced in typed and handwritten copies.
-A copy is held by the Windmills Trust.
+A copy is held by The Mills Archive.

 The two were merged into one publication as Windmills in and around Wisbech with additional material by Robert Bell of Wisbech & Fenland Museum in 1994.